OBSLabs/etl/README.md

 ## Welcome to Virool Etl

-Virool Etl is library that includes everything needed to solve complex data transformation inside ruby application according OOP best practices.
+Virool Etl is a library that includes everything needed to solve complex data transformation inside ruby application according to OOP best practices.

 The basic idea behind it is to separate transformation state and stateless transforming operations (workflow).
 Workflow starts with a initial state (injected from outside) and incrementally fill the state following throughout steps.